hyl3rid/blog/data/blog/veggierice.md

 ---
 title: Jasmine Rice with Broccoli, Mushrooms and Cashews
-description: You can enjoy rice with vegetables as the main course along with your favourite side.
+description: This rice is great for main course or as a side dish.
+The recipe goes well as all ingredients come together very well.
 publishedDate: December 17, 2021
 tags:
   - rice